 Regardless of whether you withhold federal and California state income tax, your employees may need to file their own tax returns.

-Most California LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income they expect to make.
 The most common types of estimated tax are:

 Yes.
 California does have a sales tax, which may vary among cities and counties.
 You can find more information above.

 Yes, there is a California state income tax.
 You can find more information above.

 Yes.
 California does have a franchise tax.
 You'll find more information above.